raspbernetes/k8s-cluster-installation/README.md

 ## Prerequisites

-Prior to getting started you must have completed the following setup and instructions:
+Prior to getting started you must have completed the following setup instructions:

-Firstly, it's assumed the SD card flashed with Raspbian Lite and configured with SSH.
+The SD card must be flashed with Raspbian Lite.
 If this has not been completed the official guide can be found [HERE](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

 Note: To setup SSH to your Raspberry Pi, you simply need a empty `ssh` file in the boot directory.

-You must also have the following dependencies installed on your system:
+You must also have the following dependencies installed on your machine:

 * make
 * sshpass

-An internet connection is also required as we'll be configuring the Raspberry Pi's.
+An internet connection is also required for configuring the Raspberry Pi's.

 ## Getting Started